 I decided to make a shelf to hopefully alleviate this problem.
 It’s similar to the raised plate shelf I made a few years ago but with a few modifications.
 (By the way!
 We’re still using that shelf.
 Sometimes the easiest projects are the most useful.)

-Here’s what I used for this shelf:
+Here’s what I used for my DIY cabinet shelf:

 (This post contains affiliate links.
 You can read more about that here.
 Thank you!)